rvl-lab-utoronto/lab_onboarding_recommended_reading/README.md

 # Required reading materials to start research at RVL
 A curated collection of papers and research materials that students need to be aware of when they are getting started with research in the lab.
 They are categorized here in terms of topics:

-## How to Move
+## HOW TO MOVE

 ### Planning
 Week 5, Motion Planning, from Florian's [CSC477](http://www.cs.toronto.edu/~florian/courses/csc477_fall19/)

+Steve Lavalle's [book](http://lavalle.pl/planning/book.html) is the go-to reference in this field.

 ### Control Theory and Learning
+Week 3, PID Control, from Florian's [CSC477](http://www.cs.toronto.edu/~florian/courses/csc477_fall19/)

+Week 4, LQR, from Florian's [CSC477](http://www.cs.toronto.edu/~florian/courses/csc477_fall19/)

-Lecture 7 on LQR, from Florian's [COMP417](http://www.cim.mcgill.ca/~florian/courses/comp417/website/)
+Lecture 2 on LQR, iterative LQR, and model-based RL, from Florian's [grad course](http://www.cs.toronto.edu/~florian/courses/imitation_learning/)

 [Underactuated robotics course at MIT](https://www.youtube.com/channel/UChfUOAhz7ynELF-s_1LPpWg/playlists), 2020 version, from Russ Tedrake.
 Also check out his [online book](http://underactuated.mit.edu/underactuated.html) on the same topic.